-Paper statement fees
+Paper statement fee

 Some banks now charge account holders to receive a monthly statement in the mail or offer incentives to those who opt into e-statements.
-For young computer-literate consumers, going paperless is an easy way to avoid this fee, but Foss says she has older clients who don’t own computers or aren’t as comfortable using them.
+For young, computer-literate consumers, going paperless is an easy way to avoid this fee.
+But Foss says she has older clients who don’t own computers or aren’t as comfortable using them.

 Monthly maintenance fee

 Some banks now charge debit or savings account holders a monthly fee for the privilege of holding their money.
 However, many banks waive this fee for account holders who maintain a certain minimum balance, get direct deposit, or meet other criteria.

 Not happy about a fee you’re getting charged?
 Foss suggests following these steps to prevent those pesky fees from eating away at your money:

 Most of the time, fees are outlined in the fine print when you sign up for a bank account or credit card, but few people take the time to read it.
 “You should read it because those fees sneak up on you,” says Foss.
 Also, monitor your statements so you’ll know if you’re getting charged new fees.